-Piazza Cavour The monument to the great statesman Camillo Cavour (1810-61), which stands in Piazza Cavour, was created by the sculptor Stefano Galletti (1832-1905) between 1885 and 1895.
-The monument was unveiled by King Umberto I (r.
-1878-1900) on September 24th, 1895, as part of the celebrations for the 25th anniversary of the liberation of Rome (September 20th, 1870).
+Piazza Cavour On June 6th 1861, Camillo Benso, the Count of Cavour and Italy's first prime minister, died.
+On September 24th 1895, a grand monument to Cavour (1810-61) was unveiled by King Umberto I (r.
+1878-1900) in Piazza Cavour.
+It was created by the sculptor Stefano Galletti (1832-1905).
 The base of the monument is adorned with a number of allegorical bronze statues.
 On the south side, Italy & Rome; on the west and east sides, Thought & Action; and on the north side, Force.
-Camillo Benso, Count of Cavour, was a leading figure in the movement for Italian unification.
-He served, albeit briefly, as the first prime minister of the Kingdom of Italy, which was founded in March, 1861.
+Cavour was a leading figure in the movement for Italian unification.
+He served, albeit briefly, as the first prime minister of the Kingdom of Italy, which was founded on March 17th 1861.
 Comments are closed.

 |